-Food and yard waste can take up as much as 30% of your trash bin, but less than 1% of garbage in Montana is currently composted.
-By starting to compost at home, you can greatly reduce the amount of waste you send to the landfill while creating a nutrient-rich additive that will improve the health of your yard, garden, plants, and trees without the need for chemical fertilizers.
+Food and yard waste can take up as much as 30% of your trash bin, but in Montana less than 1% of garbage is currently composted.
+By starting to compost at home, you can greatly reduce the amount of waste you send to the landfill, reducing greenhouse gas emmissions while creating a nutrient-rich additive that will improve the health of your yard, garden, plants, and trees without the need for chemical fertilizers.

 Starting Is Simple

 Starting an at-home compost pile is simple!
 Those interested in seeing demonstration compost sites in-person can visit the WasteNot Compost Demonstration Garden at the Flathead Valley Community College Campus.
 For online resources and information, check out our Composting Research (PDF).